blogmywiki/kettle_run/README.md

 The aim is to get to your home port in order to put the kettle on for a nice cup of tea.

 Complete 1 mission, and you go again - this time the game is faster and the terrain harder to navigate.
 Complete 5 and you win the game.

+Hook a speaker or headphones up to pins 0 and GND for the audio experience.

 There's loads of scope for students to make improvements to this game, simple or complex:
 <ul>